Financial Poise

 • What does the sales forecast or budget show?

-• Are the forecasted numbers reliant on one or two key clients, based on historic relationships with the founder/owner?
+• Are the forecasted numbers reliant on one or two key clients based on historical relationships with the founder/owner?

 • Are financial margins improving, or have the margins tightened?

-• Can the relationships be assumed by others, or will the business revenue decline?
+• Can others assume the relationships, or will the business revenue decline?

 • What accounting systems are in place, and how quickly can financial reports be generated?

-1. Sales and Marketing: If the seller/owner decides to play a limited role after the sale or have a consulting arrangement for a transition period, the new owner will want assurances that there are managers that have the leadership ability to achieve operating objectives, especially in sales and marketing.
-This includes internal management skills to maintain relationships with vendors and clients.
-These relationships can include not only the customer side of the business, but relationships with accounting, legal and other professionals.
+Will the seller/owner play a limited role after the sale or will they have a consulting arrangement for a transition period?
+In the latter case, the buyer will want assurances that there are managers with the leadership ability to achieve operating objectives, especially in sales and marketing.
+This includes management skills to maintain relationships with colleagues, vendors, and clients.

-Keeping key managers and other employees requires that the compensation policies are compatible, and incentives to retain key employees are in place.
-Communicating a change in ownership with the current employees and the message conveyed to the employees and the marketplace can be important to ensure minimal disruption of operations.
+Retaining key managers and other employees requires compatible compensation policies and incentives.
+Communicating a change in ownership with the current employees and the marketplace is essential to ensure minimal disruption of operations.

-1. Manufacturing/Service: Understanding the nature of the business is critical to the buyer.
-Is your business a manufacturing company?
-If so, you should consider the following questions:
+Understanding the nature of the business is critical for the buyer.

-• If the business is in the manufacturing sector, how does management source raw materials, deal with commodity risk?
+• How does management source raw materials and deal with commodity risk?

 • Are there synergies that can be expected once the two companies are merged?

-• Are there capital expenditures looming to fix or acquire property or equipment, or is the fixed asset base (equipment, land and machinery) up to date?
+• Are capital expenditures looming, or is the fixed asset base (equipment, land, and machinery) up to date?

-For a service business, the buyer needs additional metrics and information to assess the viability to grow the service business.
-How the internal management team responds to these questions can motivate or turnoff a potential buyer.
+For a service business, the buyer will need additional metrics and information to assess the viability of growing the service business.
+How the internal management team responds to these questions can motivate or turn off the buyer.

-1. Systems: In today’s digital world, the role of a CIO (Chief Information Officer) in developing a marketing and communication strategy is an important function of the management team.
-A successful merger or acquisition is dependent on obtaining timely and accurate information on business operations.
-Reviewing operating systems is critical, and keeping up with technology and security issues related to data has both financial and reputational impact.
-A key consideration is a review of accounting and billing operating systems.
+In today’s digital world, the role of a CIO (Chief Information Officer) is an essential function of the management team.
+A successful merger or acquisition depends on obtaining timely and accurate information on business operations.
+Reviewing operating systems is critical, and keeping up with data-related technology and security issues has both financial and reputational impact.

-2. Overall Management: If the seller has an inflated price in mind, the negotiations may prove to be a frustration to both sides of the negotiation.
+If the seller has an inflated price in mind, the negotiations may be a frustration to both parties.
 The seller may want to engage a financial advisor (including tax and legal advisors) to develop an independent value for the business.
-Having a valuation may benefit the negotiations, as the seller may have a more realistic view, and the buyer understands the price is based on an impartial financial professional, distanced from the emotional connection to the business that the seller may have.
+A valuation may benefit the negotiations, as it will give the seller a more realistic view and the buyer the reassurance that the price is based on an impartial third-party distanced from the emotional connection to the business that the seller may have.

 Other Management Considerations

-In any merger, there are some job functions that are redundant (e.g., a company does not need two treasurers).
-In the event some key managers decide not to continue under new ownership, talent can be recruited.
+In any merger, some job functions become redundant (e.g., a company does not need two treasurers).
+If some key managers decide not to continue under new ownership, new talent can be recruited.

-A critical question is how the buyer manages the acquisition—as a separate unit or a merged business.
-The seller may have to determine the answer to such questions as:
+A critical consideration will be how the buyer plans to manage the acquisition, i.e. as a separate unit or a merged business.
+The seller will have to determine the answer to such questions as:

 • Will the corporate knowledge and personal relationships continue if the owner or other key managers depart once a transaction closes?